Sophomore and Junior Summer Study Award in Studio Art

 This experience may take the form of a workshop, internship, apprenticeship, tutorial, formal working experience with an established artist or studio, or studio course taken at an arts center or school.
 The award may be used for travel, living expenses, stipend (in the case of unpaid apprenticeships, for example), or other costs (such as the purchase of materials).

 Because the Sophomore and Junior Summer Study Award in Studio Art is a competitive grant, candidates must submit a formal application to the Department of Art and Art History.
-Deadline for submissions is 11 p.m., Sunday evening, March 18, 2018.
+Deadline for submissions is 1 p.m. on Friday, March 15, 2019.